scottnonnenberg/blog/pages/posts/2016-02-15-r-for-react-nerp-stack-part-3.md

 ### 3. Batteries not included

 Angular comes with a [component for making AJAX requests](https://docs.angularjs.org/api/ng/service/$http), React doesn't.
 Angular comes with an [implementation of promises](https://docs.angularjs.org/api/ng/service/$q), React doesn't.
 Angular has [logging](https://docs.angularjs.org/api/ng/service/$log), React doesn't.
 Angular has [built-in routing](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider).
 React doesn't.
-Yes, a Flux implementation gets you closer to a web application framework, but you'll still need to select you preferred library for all of these scenarios.
+Yes, a Flux implementation gets you closer to a web application framework, but you'll still need to select your preferred library for all of these scenarios.

 But that's [nothing](/n-for-node-js-nerp-stack-part-1/#2-too-much-choice) [new](/e-for-express-nerp-stack-part-2/#1-not-production-ready-out-of-the-box) in the world of NERP, right?
 By now you've started to realize that the NERP stack is not all you need, it's the backbone of the app you end up building - a place to start.
 You have the power to round out your application with whatever it needs: [heavyweight](https://github.com/rackt/react-router) or [lightweight](https://slides.joreteg.com/dotjs/#71) solutions.